treasure-data/td-js-sdk/README.md

 [![CircleCI](https://circleci.com/gh/treasure-data/td-js-sdk/tree/master.svg?style=svg)](https://circleci.com/gh/treasure-data/td-js-sdk/tree/master)

-> :warning: NOTE: From version 3.1.0, we use our Streaming Ingestion API to log data, the `host` and the `path` configurations need to be changed to point to our streaming ingestion host, see [Streaming Ingestion](STREAMING_INGESTION.md) for more information
+> :warning: NOTE: From version 3.1.0, we use our Streaming Ingestion API to log data, the `host` configuration need to be changed to point to our streaming ingestion host, see [Streaming Ingestion](STREAMING_INGESTION.md) for more information

 # Table of Contents